Browsed by

 When Were Satan and His Angels Thrown Out of Heaven?

 Some say that Satan and his angels were ousted from heaven before humans were created, some say it was just before, or just after, Adam and Eve sinned, some say this event is yet future.
-The Jehovah’s Witnesses even claim it was in a specific year — 1914.
+The Jehovah’s Witnesses even claim it was in a specific year — 1914 CE.
 What does the Bible really say?
 When were Satan and his angels thrown, or cast, out of heaven?

 Prior to Jesus’ death, resurrection and exaltation, Satan & his angels still had access to heaven, as can be seen from Job 1:6; 2:1, and possibly Luke 22:31 read more